suncoast-devs/handbook/lessons/cs-api-servers/lecture.md

 Let's make an API for rolling die

-We will start with making and endpoint `/api/Dice`.
+We will start with making an endpoint `/api/Dice`.

 To follow our convention we will make a `DiceController.cs` file (e.g. the `dice` from `/api/Dice` is converted to CamelCase and we tack on `Controller`) and inside we define a `DiceController` class.